 These estimates may still underestimate the full extent of central bank holdings of EM government debt.
-IMF's statistical guidelines recommend that only assets denominated or settled in convertible foreign currencies should be included as reserve assets.
-Indeed, information provided by countries through the IMF Data Template on International Reserves
+IMF's statistical guidelines recommend that only assets denominated or settled in convertible foreign currencies should be included as reserve assets.9 Indeed,

 8 To join the WGBI, the country must satisfy market size, credit, and barriers-to-entry requirements.
 The entry criteria for inclusion are (i) an outstanding amount of marketable debt of at least US\$50 billion; (ii) a minimum credit quality of A-/A3 by both S&P and Moody's; and (iii) active encouragement of foreign investor participation.
 Poland, Malaysia, Mexico, and South Africa were included in the WGBI in May 2003, July 2007, October 2010, and October 2012, respectively.